activesphere/activesphere.github.io/_posts/2018-12-24-understanding-sqlite-busy.markdown

 `DEFERRED` behaviour, on the other hand, allows multiple transactions to run concurrently.
 This means that queries from multiple transactions can get interleaved leading to race conditions.

 SQLite needs to make sure that even in `DEFERRED` mode, outcome of concurrent transactions seem as if they're executed in serial order, to clients.

+Here's a [talk](https://youtu.be/5ZjhNTM8XU8?t=825) by [Martin Kleppmann](https://martin.kleppmann.com/) which covers issues that can come up with concurrent transactions in the absence of serialized isolation.

 Let's look at how isolation is implemented for concurrent ops in `DEFERRED` transaction.

 ## Atomic commit